jameswalmsley/bitthunder/README.md

     $(PROJECT_DIR)/include/bt_bsp_config.h
     $(PROJECT_DIR)/.config

+### Makefile
+The project Makefile configures a pair of variables and includes the kernel Makefile.

+    PROJECT_DIR    - Is the directory in which the project exists.
+(Use $(shell pwd)).
+    PROJECT_CONFIG - y (default) causes the config system to include $(PROJECT_DIR)/Kconfig.

 ### objects.mk

 In a project, the objects.mk file lists the project objects that need to be additionally built